jborgers/PMD-jPinpoint-rules/README.md

 - If you want more information on a violation: hover over a violation title to get a details popup.

-*Known Bug: the jpinpoint-rules can occur multiple times in the PMD Plugin: this is a bug and should be resolved by restarting IntelliJ*
+*Known Bug: the jpinpoint-rules can be listed multiple times in the PMD Plugin: this is a bug and should be resolved by restarting IntelliJ*

 ## Eclipse